 Although we aren’t given many details on how the film’s cobra monster came to be, what we see is pretty interesting.
 Pearce cuts a fine, lithe figure when transformed, faring better than did Faith Domergue and Susan Travers, both of whose scaly shape-shifters seemed derived from the Val Lewton classic about a cat woman.
 One detail that stirs our imagination is a scene where the father comes upon Anna’s shed skin.
 We never see one of her transformations.
 Can she close her snake eyes, as shown, or is she in mid-transformation in those shots?

-We get to meet the Reptile up close & personal only when the film has but six or seven minutes to go, and a contractually-mandated conflagration ignites to tidy up loose ends.
-The Anna-Cobra offers plenty of intriguing opportunities for monster characterization, that aren’t pursued.
+We get to meet the Reptile up close & personal only when the film has but six or seven minutes to go.
+A contractually-mandated conflagration ignites to tidy up loose ends.
+The Anna-Cobra offers plenty of intriguing opportunities for monster characterization that are not pursued.
 It talks … if only just to say that it can’t stand the cold air rushing in from a broken window.
 Do the words mean that ‘human’ Anna is conscious of her killings, or is she just a helpless pawn of The Malay?
 He has no stated motivation except a presumed vengeance against hated Englishmen.
 Why else would he turn Anna into a deadly freak in the first place?
 We don’t know of Dr. Franklyn committing any violent colonial crimes, as did Vincent Price’s Sir Julian Markham in the later Imperial apology The Oblong Box.

-But hey, Anna’s attacks are short but sweet, the makeup design is sufficiently compelling to overlook its execution (as opposed to, say, The Gorgon) and John Gilling directs those scenes with style and discretion.
+But hey, Anna’s attacks are swift and sweet, the makeup design is sufficiently compelling to overlook its execution (as opposed to, say, The Gorgon) and John Gilling directs those scenes with style and discretion.
 The Reptile stays firmly in the upper half of Hammer horror achievements.

 Scream Factory’s Blu-ray of The Reptile looks great, as soon as one gets past the prologue and title sequence, which are soft and indistinct.
 The encoding may be same as was used on a Hammer Studio Canal disc we analyzed in an earlier Hammer disc round-up article.
 The body of the film is just fine.
 Director John Gilling’s blocking of scenes isn’t too expressive outside the action sequences, which use nicely-judged lighting to lend the title monster a proper aura of mystery.
 Hammer manages some halfway good foggy mist effects as well, which show up nicely on Blu-ray.